thiagohersan-www/thiagohersan.com/_pages/index.md

 categories: "feat"
 ---

-Artist.
-Researcher.
-Design-Technologist.

 My work deals with the structures behind the technologies that we use, whether these technologies are digital, biological, mechanical or social.

-I’m currently researching different ways to measure human and non-human participation in networks of electromagnetic signals.
+I’m currently researching different ways to measure human and non-human participation in electromagnetic networks.

 **Representative Works:**